Dushmilan/Photography_Blog/backend/docs/database_schema.md

 - `width`: Image width in pixels
 - `height`: Image height in pixels
 - `photographer_id`: Foreign key to the user who owns this image
-- `is_featured`: Whether the image is marked as featured
 - `is_slideshow`: Whether the image is in the homepage slideshow
 - `is_public`: Whether the image is visible in the public gallery
 - `created_at`: Timestamp when the image record was created